Table of Contents

 “I’m a person who buys second hand clothes 🙂 ”

-When something reaches Identity level, it will sticks.
-It will become unconscious.
+When something reaches Identity level, it sticks.
+It becomes unconscious.
 No more paying for it in willpower points.
 No more decision fatigue.
 It’s who you are.
 “I’m a man that doesn’t give a fuck about cars”.

 And all started with awareness.